RiMilk/RiMilk/README.md

 Now I understand that I'm not a super cool developer yet, but I'm tired of sitting idle, so now I'm improving my skills and developing every day.

-From what I use: C++, OpenCV, OpenGL, QT, Python.
+I use: C++, OpenCV, OpenGL, QT, Python.

 Also:
 * I enjoy playing chess.